kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 43 LFS.md

 ### Checkpoint region
 File system must have some fixed and known location on disk to begin a file lookup.
 The checkpoint region is a fixed place on the LFS that contains pointers to the inode map.
 Inode map can be found by reading the CR first.

+### Garbage
+LFS have garbage collection because it repeatedly writes the new version of a file to new locations on disk while keeping the old versions.
+LFS must periodically find these own dead versions of file data and inodes and clean them
+Cleaning should thus make blocks on disk free again for use in subsequent writes.
+Garbage collection (frees unused memory for programs)
+- LFS doesn't prevent fragmentation because of garbage collection.

+- To ensure updating the checkpoint region happens atomically, LFS keeps two checkpoint regions, one at either ends of the disk, and writes to them alternately. this is so that when a crash happens, LFS can detect if the timestamp pairs are inconsistent.